JetBrains/Qodana/topics/qodana-ide-plugin.md

 ## Open a local report
 {id="ide-plugin-local-report"}

-You can open and study [SARIF-formatted %product% reports](qodana-sarif-output.md) in your IDE.
+You can open and study [SARIF-formatted %instance% reports](qodana-sarif-output.md) in your IDE.

 <chunk id="ide-open-local-report">
 <procedure>